skywalker-dell/CV/index.md

 Algorithm Department Leader<br>

-- Designed a detection algorithm for a specific target and deployed it on Jetson TX2.
-(150+ fps for a 640*480 image, 98% callback and almot 100% precision)
+- Designed a detection algorithm for a specific target and deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
 - Applied the extended Kalman filter to fliter the identified target coordinates and predict motion

 Deputy Captain<br>

-- Designed code framework for our team to enable agile development
+- Designed code framework for our team to enable Agile Development
-- Designed a two-ring cascade PID Controller for a gimbal
+- Implemented a two-ring cascade PID Controller for a gimbal
 - Managed the team development progress and division of labors
 <!-- - Opened training courses for college freshmen -->